 ELAD is an investigational human cell-based, bio-artificial liver support system that operates outside the body, or extracorporeal, and is designed with the proposed intent to allow the patient’s own liver to regenerate to a healthy state, or to stabilize the patient until liver transplant.
 ELAD incorporates our human liver-derived cells, or VTL C3A cells, contained in four hollow fiber cartridges that are combined with single use customized disposable sets and a reusable ancillary delivery system.
 Data from ELAD System clinical studies have shown trends that may indicate a potential for ELAD to increase survival rates in patients with acute liver failure.
 ELAD has received orphan designation in the United States and Europe for the treatment of patients with acute liver failure.

 ELAD System Design and Operation

-During ELAD System therapy, blood is drawn from the patient via a central venous line and then passes into the ancillary delivery system where plasma ultrafiltrate is isolated by an ultrafiltrate generator.
+During treatment with the ELAD System, blood is drawn from the patient via a central venous line and then passes into the ancillary delivery system where plasma ultrafiltrate is isolated by an ultrafiltrate generator.
 The patient’s plasma ultrafiltrate then passes into the four cartridges where it contacts our VTL C3A cells after passing through fibers which allow appropriate two-way transfer of toxins, metabolites and nutrients, mimicking liver function.
 The fibers, made of a semi-permeable membrane, permit passage of macromolecules and other substances from our VTL C3A cells to the patient’s plasma ultrafiltrate.
 At the same time, these fibers permit the passage of toxins such as bilirubin, and nutrients such as glucose, from the plasma ultrafiltrate to our VTL C3A cells.
-Heparin, a widely-available anti-coagulant drug, is administered during ELAD System therapy in some patients to prevent blood-clotting in the ultrafiltrate cartridge.
+Heparin, a widely-available anti-coagulant drug, is administered during treatment with the ELAD System in some patients to prevent blood-clotting in the ultrafiltrate cartridge.

 Treated plasma ultrafiltrate is then filtered, reconstituted with blood cells and returned to the patient via the central venous line.
 Meanwhile, the ancillary delivery system monitors temperature, pH, and oxygen concentrations in the plasma ultrafiltrate in order to maintain the cells’ viability.
-Therapy is expected to consist of a single session of continuous treatment lasting between three and ten days, as determined by the treating physician.
+Treatment is expected to consist of a single session of continuous treatment lasting between three and ten days, as determined by the treating physician.

 Our Proprietary VTL C3A Cell Bank